Ted Poston: Early life

 Poston was born in Hopkinsville, Kentucky.
-His mother, Mollie Cox, died when he was ten, and his eight older siblings primarily raised him.
-At the same time, his father, Ephraim Poston, taught the Kentucky State Industrial College for Negroes (now Kentucky State University) in Frankfurt, more than two hundred miles away.

-By age fifteen, Poston began his career writing articles for his family's paper, the Hopkinsville Contender.
+His mother, Mollie Cox, died when he was ten, and his father, Ephraim Poston, taught the Kentucky State Industrial College for Negroes (now Kentucky State University).
+As a result, he was raised mostly by his elder siblings.
+As a teenager, Poston started writing for the Hopkinsville Contender, his family's newspaper.

-In 1928, he graduated from Tennessee Agricultural and Industrial College (now Tennessee State University) and moved to New York City to pursue a career in journalism.
+In 1928, he graduated from Tennessee Agricultural and Industrial College (now Tennessee State University) and moved to New York.

 Career

 Poston became a reporter for the New York Amsterdam News, a weekly newspaper geared to the city's African-American community, in Harlem in 1928.
 By 1935, he became editor of the paper but was later fired after attempting to unionize his fellow reporters.

 The following year, he was temporarily hired by the New York Post in 1936, which made him the third black to be employed as a reporter for a major New York City daily paper.

 When he was assigned to the New York City Police Department pressroom, no other reporters would talk to him.
 Within the ranks of the Post, he was considered a star reporter and was a favorite of the owner, Dorothy Schiff.
-Over the years, Poston used his influence with Schiff to lobby for hiring more black and Puerto Rican reporters.
+Over the years, Poston used his influence with Schiff to lobby for hiring more Black and Puerto Rican reporters.

-During his thirty-five-year career at the Post, Poston covered many important stories of the day, such as Jackie Robinson's entrance into Major League Baseball, the Brown v.
-Board of Education case and the efforts of the Little Rock Nine to integrate schools in Little Rock, Arkansas.
-While covering the story of the Little Rock Nine in 1959, Poston was shot at by a group of white men.
-He also covered the Scottsboro Boys trials with much difficulty, as the Alabama authorities would not allow a black journalist to report in the segregated South.
-He had to resort to disguising himself as a preacher and secretly turning in his stories with white colleagues' help.
+During his thirty-five-year career at the Post, Poston covered many important stories of the day, such as Jackie Robinson's entry into Major League Baseball, the Brown v.
+Board of Education case, and the efforts of the Little Rock Nine to integrate schools in Little Rock, Arkansas.
+While covering the story of the Little Rock Nine in 1959, he was shot at by a group of white men.

+Poston also covered the Scottsboro Boys trials with much difficulty, as the authorities in Alabama would not allow a Black journalist to report in the segregated South.
+He had to resort to disguising himself as a preacher and secretly turning in his stories with the help of white colleagues.
 In 1949, he was pursued by white mobs when he attempted to cover the Groveland Four in Lake County, Florida.
 He safely escaped and wrote a series on the Groveland Case, for which the Post nominated him for a Pulitzer Prize.

-During World War II, Poston temporarily left New York to work for the Office of War Information in Washington, DC.
-There he served as "Negro liaison" for the Office and was a part of Franklin D. Roosevelt's Black Cabinet.
+During World War II, Poston temporarily left New York to work for the Office of War Information in Washington, D.C.
+There he served as "Negro liaison" for the Office, and was a part of Franklin D. Roosevelt's Black Cabinet.
 After Roosevelt's death, Poston joined other black journalists in pressuring Harry S. Truman to desegregate the military.